rAzoR8/SpvGenTwo/README.md

 Use the supplied CMakeLists.txt to generate project files for your build system.
 SpvGenTwo allows the user to use standard library headers (`<type_traits>`, `<new>` etc) instead of my hand-made replacements (see `stdreplament.h`).

-* `SPVGENTWO_BUILD_EXAMPLES` is set to FALSE by default.
-If TRUE, an executable with sources from the 'example' folder will be built.
+* `SPVGENTWO_BUILD_TESTS` is set to FALSE by default.
+If TRUE, an executable with sources from the 'test' folder will be built.
-    * Note that the SpvGenTwoExample executable project requires the Vulkan SDK to be installed as it calls spirv-val and spriv-dis.
+    * Note that the SpvGenTwoTest executable project depends on SPIR-V Tools which requires python to be present for its tests (even when building without tests *facepalm*)
 * `SPVGENTWO_BUILD_DISASSEMBLER` is set to FALSE by default.
 If TRUE, an executable with sources from the 'dis' folder will be built.
 * `SPVGENTWO_BUILD_REFLECT` is set to FALSE by default.
 If TRUE, an executable with sources from the 'refl' folder will be built.
 * `SPVGENTWO_BUILD_LINKER` is set to FALSE by default.
 If TRUE, an executable with sources from the 'link' folder will be built.
-* `SPVGENTWO_BUILD_TESTS` is set to FALSE by default.
-If TRUE, an executable with sources from the 'test' folder will be built.
 * `SPVGENTWO_REPLACE_PLACEMENTNEW` is set to TRUE by default.
 If FALSE, placement-new will be included from `<new>` header.
 * `SPVGENTWO_REPLACE_TRAITS` is set to TRUE by default.
 If FALSE, `<type_traits>` and `<utility>` header will be included under `spvgentwo::stdrep` namespace.
 * `SPVGENTWO_LOGGING` is set to TRUE by default, calls to module.log() will have not effect if FALSE.
-* `SPVGENTWO_ENABLE_WARNINGS` is set to TRUE by default and will enable most pedantic warnings-as-errors for all targets except the examples.
+* `SPVGENTWO_ENABLE_WARNINGS` is set to TRUE by default and will enable most pedantic warnings-as-errors for all targets except the tests.
 * `SPVGENTWO_ENABLE_OPERANDVALIDATION` is set to TRUE by default and enables an additional validation step for every makeOp/opXZY call which is not necessary for non-development builds.

 Note that I mainly develop on Windows using Clang and MSVC but I'll also try to support GCC/linux.
 I don't have any Apple hardware so I can't debuggin any issues there, but you are welcome to contribute fixes for this platform.